|

 it appeared that the whole distillery was

 enveloped in a mass of flame.
+A large quantity

 of crackers was served out to the hungry firemen.